Case study: La Méridionale, a shipping company in France

 Reassure the local population

-La Méridionale also wants to satisfy the inhabitants living near ports in Corsica and Marseille worried about the health risks associated with ferry traffic air pollution.
-Particles discharge is especially problematic, as its inhalation can lead to increased risk of respiratory diseases, cardiovascular conditions and dermatological problems.
+La Méridionale also wants to satisfy the inhabitants living near ports in Corsica and Marseille worried about the health risks associated with air pollution caused by ferry traffic.
+Particle emissions are especially problematic, as its inhalation can lead to increased risk of respiratory diseases, cardiovascular conditions and dermatological problems.

 Installation of a SOx and particle removal system for Piana

 Piana is the first vessel running SOLVAir® Marine Solution.
-SOLVAir® Marine teams, Andritz representatives and La Méridionale have run a trial of 6 months to test the efficiency of the solution on vessels running on High Sulphur Heavy Fuel Oil (HFO) engines.
+SOLVAir® Marine teams, Andritz representatives and La Méridionale have run a trial of 6 months to test the efficiency of the solution on vessels running on High Sulphur Heavy Fuel Oil (HSFO).

 Benefits for La Méridionale